microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/vmware/vmware_terraform_winsrv/_index.md

 **The Terraform plan uses the *remote-exec* provisioner which uses the WinRM protocol to copy and execute the required Azure Arc script.
 To allow WinRM connectivity to the VM, run the [*allow_winrm*](https://github.com/microsoft/azure_arc/blob/main/azure_arc_sqlsrv_jumpstart/vmware/winsrv/terraform/scripts/allow_winrm.ps1) PowerShell script on your VM before converting it to template.**

-> **Note: If you already have a Windows Server VM template it is still recommended to use the guide as a reference.**
+> **NOTE: If you already have a Windows Server VM template it is still recommended to use the guide as a reference.**

 ## Automation Flow